 - Preheat oven at 400 degrees Fahrenheit (200 degrees Celsius).

 - Wash the eggplant.
 Remove most of the stem.
 Peel parts of the eggplant lengthwise all around so that you have a striped eggplant.
-Make deep slits on the peel parts lengthwise.
+Make 3 deep slits lengthwise about an inch apart.

 - Place eggplant in a pan, drizzle with a bit of olive oil and sprinkle with salt and pepper and roast for about 1 hour.